-75. Defence has traditionally been a politically sensitive issue in Germany for clear historical reasons.
-Recently however, the motor of Franco-German cooperation on defence has been driving the European Union's unprecedented cooperation on security matters.
-As a staunch promoter of European integration, German hopes are that instruments such as PESCO, the EDF and Coordinated Annual Review on Defence (CARD) will not only boost European capabilities and strengthen the EU pillar in NATO, but also deepen European integration.
-The development of the EU's Common Security and Defence Policy (CSDP) has been a key focus of German foreign policy.
+- 76. Defence has traditionally been a politically sensitive issue in Germany for clear historical reasons.
+Recently, however, the motor of Franco-German cooperation on defence has been driving the European Union's unprecedented cooperation on security matters.
+As a staunch promoter of European integration, Germany's hopes are that instruments such as PESCO, the EDF and Coordinated Annual Review on Defence (CARD) will not only boost European capabilities and strengthen the EU pillar in NATO, but also deepen European integration.
+The development of the EU's Common Security and Defence Policy (CSDP) has been a key focus of German foreign policy. - 77.
+After a sharp decline in 2014-15 from USD 46.1 to 39.8 billion, Germany's defence investments have been steadily increasing, reaching USD 44.6 billion in 2017 (IISS, 2015, 2018).
+Defence is high on the current German government's agenda, with Minister Ursula von der Leyen announcing an intention to increase the defence budget by USD 4-5 billion annually until 2030 (Moelling, 2016).
+Consequently, Germany is expected to spend USD 51 billion in 2018 (NATO, 2018).

-- 76. After a sharp decline from 2014-15 from \$46.1 to 39.8bn, Germany's defence investments have been steadily increasing since, reaching \$44.6bn in 2017 (IISS, 2015, 2018).
-Defence is high on the current German government's agenda, with Minister von der Leyen announcing an intention to increase the defence budget by \$4-5bn annually until 2030 (Moelling, 2016). - 77.
-Germany's contribution to NATO burden sharing by meeting the 2% target has been widely present in the debate, as Minister von der Leyen reaffirmed this goal though it is highly unlikely given the pledged increases come nowhere near the approximately \$70bn additional funding needed to reach this goal. - 78.
+- 78. Germany's contribution to NATO burden sharing by meeting the 2% target has been widely present in the debate, as Minister von der Leyen reaffirmed this goal though it is highly unlikely, given the pledged increases come nowhere near the approximately USD 70 billion additional funding needed to reach this goal. - 79.
 A slate of recent reports about the lamentable state of the land, air, and sea forces show the energy to renew defence investments is sorely needed in Germany.
 At present, reports indicate not a single one of Germany's 212A-type submarines is able to leave port.
 This is part of a broader trend wherein entire German weapons systems are unusable due to lack of funding for spare parts and proper maintenance (Buck, 2018).